 Therefore, if muscle growth is capped out at that range, comparing 1.8g/kg/day with 2.9g/kg/day might be an irrelevant comparison for what we are discussing here.
 Something that might show more of a difference could be something like 0.8g/kg/day compared to 1.6g/kg/day, as an example.

 I might be missing something, but I have not yet found something that shows a comparison like that.
-The majority of people I see discussing this topic are pointing to the protein shakes study I referred to earlier, which in my opinion does not really settle the debate.
+The majority of people I see discussing this topic are pointing to the protein shakes study I referred to earlier.
+In my opinion, that does not really settle the debate.

-Based on theoretical reasoning, I would make the assumption that a sub-optimal protein intake likely increases muscle soreness 24-48 hours post-workout, in comparison to an optimised protein intake.
+Based on theoretical reasoning, I would make the assumption that a sub-optimal protein intake likely increases muscle soreness 24-48 hours post-workout when compared to an optimised intake.
 Although I have not seen research on the topic, and I am happy to be wrong on this one, it seems like a pretty safe conclusion.

 BCAAs and EAAs